TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::{prf:theorem}
 :label: Thm:SymmetricMat:OrthogDiag

-Every symmetric matrix $A$ is orthogonally diagonalizable.
+Every symmetric matrix $A$ is orthogonally diagonalisable.

 By this we mean: there exist an _orthogonal_ matrix $Q$ and a diagonal matrix $D$ for which